Loopring/trusted_setup/README.md

 ## Instructions

 - The coordinators shall follow [these instructions](./coordinator.md).
 - All participants please follow [these instructions](./participants.md).
+Note that for all participants: **please join our Keybase team by following the instructions inside the *Get Ready for Participation* section BEFORE your turn comes up**.